lamekrhwritingtest/lamekrhwritingtest.github.io/index.md

 ```

 Our ownCloud files installed to `/var/www/owncloud`.
 Depending on our web server configuration, you may need to adjust the document root to point to this directory.
 Navigate to `/etc/apache2/sites-enabled/` and open your `.conf` file.
 > You might have more than one `.conf` file.
 In this case you can run the following command to show your parsed vhost settings, and pipe the output to grep to search for your server's domain or IP.
+The output will help you locate the correct `.conf` file (or files) to modify.
-This is most likely the case only if you are using an existing Apache setup, or a server that is for shared hosting.
+>This is most likely the case only if you are using an existing Apache setup, or a server that is for shared hosting.
 >In the following command, replace `server_domain_or_IP` with your server's domain or IP.
 >```sudo apache2ctl -t -D DUMP_VHOSTS | grep server_domain_or_IP```